 UK land and property details

-- Checklist: deed or will, ID for lead trustee(s), settlor details, beneficiary list, land deeds or property addresses.
+- Checklist: trust deed or will, identification for lead trustee(s), settlor details, beneficiary list or class descriptions, land deeds or property addresses and values.

-- Keep digital copies to hand so you can complete the form in one session.
+- Keep digital copies readily accessible so you can complete the form in one session without interruption.

-- If you need step-by-step help, see our concise guide to getting set up: registering a trust in Britain — our step-by-step.
+- If you need step-by-step help, see our concise guide: registering a trust in Britain — our step-by-step advice.

 Extra information required for taxable trusts

-If a tax liability arises, expect extra questions about the type of arrangement and the assets it holds.
+If a UK tax liability arises, HMRC requires additional information about the type of trust and the assets it holds.
+Here is what to expect.

-What changes when a case is taxable: the form asks for the arrangement’s type, how it was set up, and any Unique Taxpayer Reference (UTR) if you already have one.
-You must also say if Schedule 3A applies only where a UTR is needed to report liability.
+What changes when a trust is taxable: the TRS form asks for the trust’s type (e.g. discretionary, bare, interest in possession), how it was established (by trust deed or will), and any existing UTR.
+You must also confirm whether a Schedule 3A exclusion might otherwise apply but a UTR is needed due to a tax liability.

 Type and origin